WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-07-helm-getting-started.md

 author: Wolfgang Ofner
 categories: [Kubernetes]
 tags: [Helm, AKS, Microservice, Kubernetes]
-description: Helm is a package manager for Kubernetes which helps developers to quickly deploy their application to bare metal Kubernetes or a cloud managed version like AKS.
+description: Helm is a package manager for Kubernetes which helps developers quickly deploy their application to bare metal Kubernetes or a cloud-managed version like AKS.
 ---

-Helm is a package manager for Kubernetes which helps developers to quickly deploy their application.
+Helm is a package manager for Kubernetes which helps developers quickly deploy their applications.
 In my last post, [Azure Kubernetes Service - Getting Started](/azure-kubernetes-service-getting-started), I showed how to deploy an application to AKS using the dashboard.

 In this post, I will talk about the basics of Helm and show how to add it to your application.

 ## What is Helm?